MicrosoftDocs/azure-docs/articles/site-recovery/site-recovery-create-recovery-plans.md

 [Learn more](site-recovery-failover.md) about running failovers.

-Watch a video to see the recovery plan in action.
+Watch this video to see the recovery plan in action.

 > [!VIDEO https://channel9.msdn.com/Series/Azure-Site-Recovery/One-click-failover-of-a-2-tier-WordPress-application-using-Azure-Site-Recovery/player]